navcoin/NavHub/content/news/2018-10-03-navcollab-hackathon-atm-design-vote.md

 The shoot for the Community Fund and NavCoin.org home page video is set for Thursday this week, with a secondary shoot next Tuesday, where the crew will capture B-Roll footage.
 Once the filming is complete the shots will be edited together along with additional graphics.
 This process is likely to take a couple of weeks.

-With the imminent launch of the Community Fund, the video will form a key part of promoting it - primarily via social media.
-With around 50,000 followers on Twitter, plus thousands more on Reddit and Discord, we hope that we will be able to inspire a lot of people to get involved.
+With the imminent launch of the Community Fund, the video will help with the promotion of it - primarily via social media.
+With around 50,000 followers on Twitter, plus thousands more on Reddit and Discord, we hope that we will be able to inspire people to get involved.

 A lot of people will be giving up their time for free to appear in these videos, so a big thank you to everyone for your help.